tardisfromtornspace/Bridge-Commander/Documentation/NonAlteranCanonSGTechReadme.txt

 == Bugs ==
-* Due to circumstances that are not from this mod, some models always have a risk of suffering bleedthrough even with shields at max (particularly notable in the BC-304 and X303 series, but also sometimes noticeable in Go'auld Ha'tak's shuttle bays) - no game performance impact.
+* Due to circumstances that are not from this mod, and while in theory it is fixed now, some models always had a risk of suffering bleedthrough even with shields at max (particularly notable in the BC-304 and X303 series, but also sometimes noticeable in Go'auld Ha'tak's shuttle bays) - no game performance impact.
 * If a ship has a ridiculously low mass and inertia, projectiles with Ion or Plasma Weapons deal knockback.